 Accurate information about the forms of transport available must be readily accessible to customers at all times.
 Staff must also be readily accessible to provide this information.
-It is therefore important that you collate this information, keep it updated and make sure staff are aware of transport options available in your area.
+It is therefore important that you have this information collated, kept updated, and that staff are aware of transport options available in your area.